-- 1. Participation: Participation in each online class through discussion forums, assignments, and all other course activities is mandatory at Oral Roberts University.
-This counts as your attendance in the course.
-Excessive absences can reduce a student's grade or deny credit for the course. - 2.
-Plagiarism: The ORU Catalog explicitly addresses the issue of plagiarism.
-Make sure you know ORU's policy on plagiarism and what is considered plagiarism: https://goo.gl/iG7F4D - 3.
+- 1. Plagiarism: The ORU Catalog explicitly addresses the issue of plagiarism.
+Make sure you know ORU's policy on plagiarism and what is considered plagiarism: https://goo.gl/iG7F4D - 2.
 Privacy: By law, students are entitled to privacy regarding their records.
 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended and available in the ORU University Catalog, sets forth requirements designed to protect the privacy of student education records.
-The law governs access to records maintained by educational institutions and the release of information from those records. - 4.
+The law governs access to records maintained by educational institutions and the release of information from those records. - 3.
 Whole Person Assessment Requirements: - Specify which, if any, Whole Person Assessment requirements there are for this course.
-Quiz 2a (Plagiarism), Project 2a (Jobzology), Quiz 3d (Leadership), Project 4 (Honor Code Reflection) - b.
+Quiz 3a (Plagiarism), Project 4a (Jobzology), Quiz 5a (Leadership), Project 5a (Honor Code Reflection) - b.
 Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.